Hemitesseract: As a graph

-From the point of view of graph theory, the skeleton is a cubic graph with 8 diagonal central edges added.
+The skeleton is the complete bipartite graph K_{4,4}.
+The images show four white and four gray vertices (for even and odd binary weight of the tesseract coordinates).
+Each vertex of one color is connected to all vertices of the other (but to none of the same).

-It is also the complete bipartite graph K_{4,4}, and the regular complex polygon _{2}{4}_{4}, a generalized cross polytope.
+It is also the regular complex polygon _{2}{4}_{4}, a generalized cross polytope.

 As a configuration

-This configuration matrix represents the hemitesseract.
+The configuration matrix below represents the hemitesseract.
 The rows and columns correspond to vertices, edges, faces, and cells.
 The diagonal numbers say how many of each element occur in the whole hemitesseract.
 The nondiagonal numbers say how many of the column's element occur in or at the row's element.
 For example, the 2 in the first column of the second row indicates that there are 2 vertices in (i.e., at the extremes of) each edge; the 4 in the second column of the first row indicates that 4 edges meet at each vertex.